camunda/camunda-docs/docs/components/concepts/resource-deletion.md

 ### Limitations

 As of now it is not possible to delete a process definition that has one or more running process instances.
+If you want to delete the process definition you must first terminate/complete any running instances.

 ## Deleting a decision requirements graph